CAD035: Lattice Cursors

 Example (Java)

-// Create root cursor
+// Plain root cursor (atomic CAS value holder)

 Root<AInteger> counter = Root.create(CVMLong.ZERO);